concretecms-community-store/community_store/docs/how-tos/categorization.md

 To do this, you would add a Product List block and configure the **List Products** option to be **Under current page and child pages**.
 :::

+## Product Types

+A product can be marked as being of a specified Product Type, allowing a more specific set of attributes to be associated with that product.

 ## Manufacturers